Skip to Main Content

 Legislative provisions also permit claims against employers who terminate employees for engaging in lawful activity off-premises during nonworking hours, responding to a jury summons, and certain activities classified as whistleblowing.
 Wisehart v.
 Meganck, 66 P.3d 124, 126 (Colo.
 App.
 2002).

 Colorado also allows for a claim for relief for wrongful discharge in violation of public policy, which restricts an employer's right to terminate the employee for their refusal to go against accepted and substantial public policies set by legislative declarations, professional codes of ethics, or other sources.
-Rocky Mountain Hospital & Medical Service v.
+Rocky Mountain Hospital v.
 Mariani, 916 P.2d 519 (Colo.1996).

 Colorado Anti-Discrimination Laws

 It is unlawful for an employer to discharge, refuse to hire, promote or demote, harass during the course of employment, or discriminate in matters of compensation, terms, conditions, or privileges of employment against any individual otherwise qualified because of disability, race, creed, color, sex (including pregnancy, physical recovery from childbirth, and related medical conditions), sexual orientation (including transgender status), gender identity, gender expression, marital status, religion, age, national origin, or ancestry.
 C.R.S. § 24-34-402.
+The Colorado Anti-Discrimination Act (CADA) applies to the state of Colorado; any political subdivision, commission, department, institution, or school district in Colorado; and every other person employing persons in Colorado.

-The Colorado Anti-Discrimination Act (CADA) defines race to include hair texture, hair type, or a protective hairstyle that is commonly or historically associated with race.
-C.R.S. § 24-34-301.
+As of August 2024, CADA defines race to include hair texture, hair type, or a protective hairstyle that is commonly or historically associated with race.
+C.R.S. § 24-34-301; HB 24-1451.
+CADA defines "disability" as a mental or physical impairment that substantially limits a major life activity.
+Id.

-CADA also prohibits employers from firing or taking other adverse employment actions against applicants or employees for their lawful activity off the premises of the employer during nonworking hours, unless such a restriction relates to a bona fide occupational requirement or is reasonably and rationally related to the employment activities and responsibilities of the employee or is necessary to avoid a conflict of interest with any responsibilities to the employer or the appearance of such a conflict of interest.
+CADA also prohibits employers from firing or taking other adverse employment actions against applicants or employees for their lawful activity off the employer's premises during nonworking hours, unless such a restriction relates to a bona fide occupational requirement or is reasonably and rationally related to the employment activities and responsibilities of the employee or is necessary to avoid a conflict of interest with any responsibilities to the employer or the appearance of such a conflict of interest.
 C.R.S. § 24-34-402.5.

 Immigration Verification

-Colorado places no additional employment verification procedures on most employers beyond Federal I-9 compliance.
-8 U.S.C.
-1324a.
+Colorado places no additional employment verification procedures on most employers beyond federal I-9 compliance.
+8 U.S.C. § 1324a.
 There is no requirement to use E-Verify under Colorado state laws for most employers.

 The Colorado state legislature, through Senate Bill 199, repealed their statutory provision requiring public contractors to confirm their counterparts were not employing anyone who was unlawfully present in the United States.
 SB21-199.
 The repeal became effective on July 1, 2022.
 Id.